cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 cy.get('input[name="field-name"]')
 ```

-You can learn more about how to {% url "get DOM elements in our official documentation" https://docs.cypress.io/api/commands/get.html %}.
+You can learn more about how to {% url "get DOM elements in our official documentation" get %}.

 ## How to Interact with DOM Elements